Build an outdoor pizza oven

 How to support the insulation

-There is a product on the market, used in foundries called a chaplet to support the insulation.
+A product on the market is used in foundries called a chaplet to support the insulation.
 Available in various sizes they will hold solid surfaces apart.
 Use them to stop the floor or ceiling insulation from being squashed.

 Here is the first layer in place, ready for the next layer.